rows/hiring/job descriptions/Business Development Manager_Berlin.md

-# Customer Success Manager at Rows in Berlin
+# Business Development Manager (Sales Executive) at Rows in Berlin

 ## Intro